shoeheng/dbmle/dbmle-pkg/README.md

       architecture         64-bit
       library path         /.../lib64/libpython3.12.so.1.0

-that is, `set python_exec` should have a valid path to python and `version` should be 3.9 or greater.
+that is, `set python_exec` should have a valid path to Python and `version` should be 3.9 or greater.
 Once this is done, `dbmle` can be used directly in the command line of Stata by typing a command like

     ! dbmle --xI1 50 --xI0 11 --xC1 23 --xC0 31